IBM-Blockchain/blockchain-vscode-extension/client/README.md

 ## Connecting to your own Hyperledger Fabric instance

 Using this extension, you can connect to a pre-configured local instance of Hyperledger Fabric named `local_fabric`, or you can connect to your own Hyperledger Fabric instance.
 If you choose to connect to your own Hyperledger Fabric instance, it must be running Hyperledger Fabric v1.4.0 or later.
+From v0.2.0+, you can use a file system wallet to import identities to connect with.
+Alternatively, provide a name, certificate and privateKey and the extension will generate a new file system wallet.
+In either case, this file system wallet can be used by your Blockchain applications.

+> ⚠ Please note: v0.2.0+ supports the use of file system wallets for all fabric connections, so you will need to add any connections created with previous releases again in order to use them

 **When using the pre-configured local instance of Hyperledger Fabric named `local_fabric`, the extension will automatically pull and use the correct Docker images.**